Rules & Scoring

 Independent Entries

-Entry Fees and Royal Discounts
+Entry Fees, Cancellations/Refund, and Royal Discounts

 Entry fees can be located by logging in to your Dance Comp Genie account.
 This information will be shared with studio owners/faculty only and is not publicly posted anywhere.